- About Your Feelings

 Although the action tendency of basic emotion is direct and immediate, the message of complex feelings requires reflection.
 By reflecting on these feelings, we become more aware of what the feelings mean and how best to use the information to solve problems, particularly in relationships.

 Given the importance of feelings, it is best to accept all of our feelings, to feel entitled fully to them rather than judging them as rational or irrational, right or wrong, acceptable or unacceptable.
-Even if we are puzzled or disturbed by a feeling, it is best to embrace it and to reflect on it knowing that we are feeling it for a reason.
+Even if we are puzzled or disturbed by a feeling such as anxiety, it is best to embrace it and to reflect on it knowing that we are feeling it for a reason.

 Also, it is best to extend the attitude of acceptance of all of our feelings to the feelings of others.
 For example, while it is okay to differ with one’s partner’s opinions or point of view, it is unhelpful to convey that one’s partner should not feel what he or she is feeling.
 Regardless of what one’s partner is feeling, it is best to validate the partner’s feeling by saying, “It makes sense that you feel disappointed…” or “I get that you are feeling frustrated…” For an example of how I validate partner’s feelings in couple’s therapy, see the clinical case, or visit my Emotionally Focused Therapy page.